lairdm/social_orcid/README.md

 License
 =======

-Developed by Matthew Laird (@lairdm), ``social_orcid`` is protected by GPL v3 license.
-Check the LICENSE_ for details.
+Developed by Matthew Laird (https://github.com/lairdm/), ``social_orcid`` is protected by GPL v3 license.
+Check the (LICENSE) for details.

-``python-social-auth`` and all it's components are protected by their relative license, please see the individual repositories for details.
+``python-social-auth`` and all it's components are protected by their relative license, [please see](https://github.com/omab/python-social-auth) the individual repositories for details.

 Orcid is trademarked and protected by it's usage guidelines, please consult their [branding and guidelines](https://orcid.org/trademark-and-id-display-guidelines) page for more details.